 Q: I want to see the finished model before I pay for it.
 Can I take delivery of my model first, and then pay the balance afterward ?

-A: We post photos of your project on our website throughout the build process, and we will send photos to you when the model is complete.
+A: We will provide photos of your project throughout the build process, and again when the model is complete.
 Once you have had a chance to review the photos, and everything looks good, we ask for payment at that time.
 After payment is received, we will ship the model to you.
 Unfortunately, we cannot ship the model to you before payment is received.

 Q: Do you offer a payment plan ?